SiegeEngineers/WololoKingdoms/README.md

 I've done my best to make the installer stable, but sometimes it can still have issues.
 Generally, if you encounter problems: Make sure you run the installer as administrator (right click the exe -> run as administrator).
 If you get a message about an exception, often just closing the installer and running it again helps
-- **Q**: The installer can't read/write the language\_x1\_p1.dll when creating an offline installation!
-What's going on?
-**A**: Creating a language\_x1\_p1.dll language file for offline use without Voobly can be unstable unfortunately.
-You may need to rerun it a few times, but it should eventually work.
-If you don't need to use an offline installation though, make sure that checkbox is unchecked, to avoid potential issues.
 - **Q**: Why is my interface is messed up?
 It looks like this: https://imgur.com/a/xouXF **A**: This happens if you reinstalled an older version of the compatibility patch after installing WololoKingdoms.
 To fix it, you can go into the Age2HD folder and delete the "compatslp" subfolder.